Comey’s claim to Congress about Clinton aide’s emails wasn’t true

 Comey told Congress last Wednesday that Clinton’s emails containing classified information were “somehow” being forwarded to Weiner by his wife, Abedin.

-“Somehow, her emails were being forwarded to Anthony Weiner, including classified information by her assistant, Huma Abedin,” he said.
+“Somehow, her emails were being forwarded to Anthony Weiner, including classified information by (Clinton’s) assistant, Huma Abedin,” he said.

+Asked by Texas Republican Sen. Ted Cruz how Comey would handle an FBI agent who forwarded “thousands of classified emails to his or her spouse,” Comey replied, “Well, there would be significant administrative discipline.
+I’m highly confident they wouldn’t be prosecuted.
+I’m also highly confident there would be discipline.”

 The emails weren’t marked as classified, though the FBI later found classified information contained in some emails recovered from Weiner’s laptop.